 - Examination: The physical therapist will palpate the affected area to determine your pain or tenderness level.
 After that, you will be instructed to move the injured area so that we can assess the range of movement

-- Treatment: After performing a physical examination, we will create a treatment and exercise program.
+- Treatment: After performing a physical examination, we will create a sports performance treatment and exercise program.
 The primary goal would be to eliminate the symptoms related to your sports injury and prepare you to return to your sport.

 If you are receiving treatment after surgery, your physical therapist will follow your doctor’s rehab protocol and work closely with them to ensure your recovery and goals are met.
 On the other hand, if you have a sudden, acute injury, and are seeking sports physical therapy, you can receive treatment without a doctor’s prescription – this is called Direct Access.